 The Missouri high court also ordered Sanders to pay $1,500 in costs.

 Sanders, a former police officer, was admitted to the bar in Missouri on Sept.
-27, 2000, according to her profile at the Missouri State Bar's website.
-Sanders' previous discipline before the Missouri State Bar was an admonition 2012 for failing to act diligently and communicate adequately with her client, according to the brief
+27, 2000, according to her profile at The Missouri Bar's website.
+Sanders' previous discipline before the state bar was an admonition 2012 for failing to act diligently and communicate adequately with her client, according to the brief

 Sander's Forsythe satellite office was in the same building as the bail bond office of a friend, whom Sanders occasionally assisted when the bond agent’s customers, criminal defendants, absconded, according to the brief.
 Sanders went with the bond agent May 25, 2012, attempting to capture an absconder who had failed to appear for a felony charge, the brief said.
 The pair entered the absconder's alleged location, a Reeds Spring motel room, with the city’s police chief, all three of them armed, according to the brief.